MSt in Applied Criminology, Penology and Management

 We are committed to teaching and learning practices that nurture collaborative learning, critical thinking and reflective practice.
 We actively draw on our students’ varied professional experiences and perspectives to enrich our collective learning and to deepen the positive professional networks that develop throughout the course.
 Through these networks, increased knowledge and skills, and exposure to new ways of thinking, our students are equipped to return to their professional contexts with new possibilities for advancing criminal justice policy and practice.

-Professor Ben Crewe is Deputy Director of the Prisons Research Centre and Professor of Penology and Criminal Justice.
-Ben has researched widely on prisons and imprisonment, on topics including the ‘inner life’ of prisons, staff-prisoner relationships, prisoner adaptation and prison governors.
+Professor Ben Crewe is the Deputy Director of the Prisons Research Centre, and Professor of Penology and Criminal Justice.
+Ben has researched widely on prisons and imprisonment, on topics including the ‘inner life’ of prisons, staff-prisoner relationships, prisoner adaptation, prison governors, and long-term imprisonment.
 He is particularly interested in how power is exerted in prison and how it is experienced by prisoners.
-His book (with Susie Hulley and Serena Wright) 'Long-term imprisonment from young adulthood: adaptation, identity and time' will be published in 2019, and he is currently leading a follow-up study of this research, in which he and his colleagues hope to re-interview everyone from the original project.
-Ben is also leading a five-year European Research Council consolidator grant, titled: penal policymaking and the prisoner experience: a comparative analysis.
-He is one of the founding editors of the journal Incarceration, and is an International Associate Board member of Punishment & Society and Theoretical Criminology.
-He is also one of the series editors of Palgrave Studies in Prisons and Penology (with Yvonne Jewkes and Thomas Ugelvik) and a Trustee of the Prison Reform Trust.
+His most recent book (with Susie Hulley and Serena Wright) ‘Life imprisonment from young adulthood: adaptation, identity and time’ was published in 2020, and he is currently leading a follow-up study of this research, in which he and his colleagues hope to re-interview everyone from the original project.
+Ben recently finished leading a five-year European Research Council consolidator grant, titled: ‘Penal policymaking and the prisoner experience: a comparative analysis.
+He is one of the founding editors of the journal Incarceration and is an International Associate Board member of Punishment & Society and Theoretical Criminology.
+He is also one of the series editors of Palgrave Studies in Prisons and Penology (with Yvonne Jewkes and Thomas Ugelvik) and is a Trustee of the Prison Reform Trust.

 Dr Jane Dominey is a Senior Research Associate at the Centre for Community, Gender and Social Justice.
 Her research interests include probation practice, desistance from offending, supervising offenders ‘through-the-gate’ and in the community, and the work of the penal voluntary sector.
 Current and recent projects include: evaluating services for women supervisees at risk of breach and recall, staff perceptions of telephone supervision, and new developments in Integrated Offender Management.